kingscode/laravel-api-starter/readme.md

 $ cp .env.example .env
 ```

-And run the following commands to get it all booted up.
+Then run the following commands to get it all booted up.
 ```bash
 $ composer install
 $ php artisan key:generate